Firefly Watch Citizen Science Project

 Join the Project

-It's easy to participate in Firefly Watch.
-All you need to do is spend 10 minutes once a week during firefly season observing fireflies in one location (your backyard or in a nearby field).
+Anyone in North America can participate in Firefly Watch.
+All you need to do is spend at least 10 minutes once a week during firefly season observing fireflies in one location (your backyard or in a nearby field).
 All firefly sightings—or lack thereof—are valuable!

 If you have participated through Museum of Science (MOS), you will need to create a new account with Mass Audubon.
 Any data you’ve entered on the MOS site this year is not displayed on our sighting map but will be retained.